-It is expected that every student in the school will comply with the school dress code. follow-up for not complying with the dress code may include support, counselling, parent notification and/or progressive discipline.
-The principal is permitted to exercise discretion to allow exceptions to the school Dress Code.
+It is expected that every student in the school will comply with the school dress code.
+Follow-up for not complying with the dress code may include support, counseling, parent notification and/or progressive discipline.
+The principal is permitted to exercise discretion to allow exceptions to the School Dress Code.

 Revised in 2016-17

 Contributing to a positive school environment begins in the morning.
 All students, including students who are late for class, are expected to stop, remain quiet and show respect for the National Anthem, Acknowledgement of Ancestral Lands/Territories and the morning announcements.

 Mackenzie provides its students with incredible opportunities outside the classroom.
 These opportunities are supported by funds raised through the Student Activity Free.
 For the 2017-2018 school year at Mackenzie, we will be collecting an activity fee of $75.00.
 The fee breakdown includes $20.00 for a school yearbook, and $5.00 for a school agenda.
 The remaining amount supports: Student Council Activities, $15.00; Extra-Curricular Activities, $15.00; Guest speakers, $5.00; and School Clubs, $15.00.
 The Mackenzie Parent School Council supports this initiative.
 Student unable to pay the activity fee are asked to contact the main office.